 Other dates could be added upon request.
 Please

-Considering the limited space in the tour, it's recommended to book it before December 31.
+Considering the limited space in the tour, it's recommended to book it at least 6 months in advance.